 - Near miss where someone could have been injured

 - Violent confrontations such as an assault or armed hold-up

 - Natural disasters such as floods or bushfires, etc.

 Critical Incident counselling

-Our Psychologists can come to your workplace and offer counselling and support after the incident, to introduce the normalisation process and prevent the onset of abnormal reactions due to critical incidents such as Acute Stress Disorder and Post Traumatic Stress Disorder.
+Our Psychologists can come to your workplace and offer counselling and support after the incident, to effectively respond to the incident and minimise the risk of any negative mental health impacts, such as Acute Stress Disorder and Post Traumatic Stress Disorder.

 Reactions to critical incidents can differ widely, depending upon how involved people are in the event, their personal history (if something similar has happened to them before) and personal health and stress levels before the event occurred.